Always something to do for the holidays or rainy day?

 The set is made of wood and cardboard and the blocks feel light in the children's hands.
 Suitable for children from two years old.

 Best block train: Little Dutch Adventure Blue

 Nice say, this block train set!
-The Little Dutch Block Train is a very cheerful wooden train that your little one can always put together in a different way.
+The Little Dutch Block train is a very cheerful train made of wood that your little one can put together in a different way every time.